-This policy addresses the medical necessity of Spinal Cord Electrical Stimulator (Spinal cord stimulator (SPS) and Dorsal Motor Ganglion Stimulator (DMG).
+This policy addresses Spinal Cord Electrical Stimulator (Spinal cord stimulator (SPS) and Dorsal Motor Ganglion Stimulator (DMG).

 Description & Definitions:

 A Dorsal column stimulator is a device which stimulates nerves by tiny electrical impulses via small electrical wires implanted on the dorsal area of the spinal cord to interrupt pain signals to the brain.